Atlanta Hip Hop

 Songs like “They Know,” “Dunn, Dunn,” “Foolish,” and “I’m Da Man” brought hip hop fans to the Bankhead native.
 Beginning his rap career as a member of D4L, Shawty Lo quickly became a legend in Atlanta’s rap scene, but always was a legend in the streets of Atlanta.

-While Duct Tape was on a rise, Trouble was anticipating his release from prison and his turn into the rap game.
-With his first introduction to the rap game from his freshman release of December 17th, Trouble would be on a consistent rise releasing mixtape after mixtape, until his debut release with Mike Will Made It, Edgewood.
+While Duct Tape was taking over Atlanta hip hop, Trouble was anticipating his release from prison and his turn in the rap game.
+With his first introduction to the music industry being his freshman release of December 17th, Trouble would be on a consistent rise releasing mixtape after mixtape, until his debut release with Mike Will Made It, Edgewood.